 Within XenCenter select the Server > Add menu option and supply the appropriate host name/IP address and password for the Citrix Hypervisor host.

 Select the newly connected host in the left-hand tree view.

 You can also import the DDK directly on the host using the xe Command Line Interface (CLI).

-On the VM menu, select the Import option.
-The VM Import Wizard is displayed.
+On the File menu, select the Import option.
+The Import Wizard is displayed.